kartikrustagi/java-persistence-options/README.md

-Simple options/configurations to do persistance in java
+Simple options/configurations to do persistence in java